scottfr/SystemsBook/13 Optimization and Complexity/Optimization and Complexity.md

 We can think of life-cycle and many other kinds of models as a chain.
 Each link of the chain is a sub-model that takes data from the previous link, transforms them and feeds them into the next link.
 Like a chain, models may only be as good as their weakest link.
 It is often better to build a small model where all the links are strong, than a more complex model with many weak links.

+~ Exercise

+Implement a model tracking the growth of a hamster from birth to 12 months.
+Create the model for a single hamster and then using sensitivity testing to obtain a distribution of hamster size.
+Assume hamster are born with an average size of 10 and a standard deviation of 1.
+Use the true parameter growth rates and do not incorporate measurement uncertainty in the model;

+~ End Exercise

+~ Exercise

+Define a procedure for fitting a System Dynamics model of hamster growth to the hamster growth data in the table.
+Assume you know that their are two linear growth rates for the infant and juvenile stages but you do not know the values of these rates.

+~ Answer

+Example procedure:

+1. Find the average hamster size at each time period by taking the mean of observations at that period.
+2. Define two variables in the model: \p{Infant Rate} and \p{Juvenile Rate}.
+3. Define an error primitive \p{Error} the equation taking the absolute value of the difference between the simulated size and the average empirical size.
+4. Run the optimizer to minimize this error term by adjusting the two rate variables.

+~ End Exercise

+~ Exercise

+Apply the optimization procedure to your System Dynamics model to determine the hamster rates of growth from the empirical data.

+~ End Exercise

 ##### Overfitting

 The act of building models that are too complex for the data you have is known as "overfitting" the data^[The reverse -- building models that are too simple -- is called "underfitting".
 In practice, underfitting will be less of a problem as our natural tendency is to overfit.].
 In the model of hamster sizes, the model where we look at each life stage separately is an overfit model; We do not have the data to justify this complex of a model.
 The simpler model (ignoring the different stages) is superior.